aiacov02/EmployeeDirectory/README.md

 }
 ```
 Responses:
-- `200 OK` with the updated employee if successful
+- `200 OK` with the new employee if successful
 - `403 Forbidden` if the user does not have permission
 - `401 Unauthorized` if not authenticated